jessicablank/spacebook-mars/README.md

     3. The Martian will see a task card to record a task.
         * The Task Title is required in order to save the task.
 For Example: "*Eat Mars Bars*"
         * The Task Body is provided for more description.
 For Example: "*Because chocolate will help you stay alert.*"
-        * Once the Martian clicks "Save", a modal will confirm the task is saved.
+        * Once the Martian clicks **Save**, a modal will confirm the task is saved.
+* **Tasks Page**
+    1. The Martian will see a card to quickly add a new task.
+Upon **save**, task will be added to the bottom of the task list below.
+    2. The task list allows the Martian to see previously added tasks with the oldest tasks displaying first.
+        1. The Martian can click on the title of a task to see a modal with the task body.
+        2. The Martian can delete the task by clicking the **X**.
-*
+* **Rover Page**
+    1. The Martian will see up to three images from the Curiosity Rover that correspond to the approximate date displayed on the **Profile** page.